datascopeanalytics/metis-data-science-bootcamp-prework/README.md

 experience.
 This means there is some work to be done before the start of the bootcamp.

+As a first step, please create at account at our [Discourse site](http://162.243.206.168/).
+This is a forum that we will use throughout the bootcamp, where we will get to know each other, share materials, ask and answer questions and discuss.

-You will install some packages we will use, learn about the command line tools, get used to Emacs, go through a Python tutorial, and refresh your statistics background.
+Throughout the prework process, you will install some packages we will use, learn about the command line tools, get used to Emacs, go through a Python tutorial, and refresh your statistics background.
 The time estimates for each step are there to give you a general idea.
 Depending on what you are